sjhloco/update_mgmt_acl/README.md

 Dont use extended ACLs as the switch will rewrite thme to meet the hash, so although sequencing still correct (in terms of numbers), when you view in runnign config or show ip access-list it is displayed in a different order.
 Breaks checks and causes comments to be incorrect

 https://community.cisco.com/t5/switching/access-list-wrong-order/td-p/3070419/highlight/true/page/2

+On NXOS the ACLs must be entered in the format x.x.x.x/x, if you use masks or wildcards will be in the config that way and will get the wrong result form the [cisco_nxos_show_access-lists.textfsm](https://github.com/networktocode/ntc-templates/blob/master/ntc_templates/templates/cisco_nxos_show_access-lists.textfsm) NTC template,